 Credit Lines.
 As a result of Enron’s liquidity concern discussed above, combined with the continuing effects on the debt markets of the September 11 terrorist attacks, Enron was unable to issue commercial paper to repay outstanding commercial paper.
-Therefore on October __, 2001 to reduce uncertainty in the financial community, Enron drew all of its committed lines of credit (approximately $[3.3] billion) to repay outstanding and expiring commercial paper obligations of approximately $[2.2] billion and to provide additional cash liquidity.
-On November __, 2001, Enron obtained a $1 billion of secured lines of credit from JP Morgan Chase & Co. and Citigroup Inc., supported by Enron’s Northern Natural Gas Company and Transwestern Pipeline Company assets with the proceeds to be used to supplement short-term liquidity and to refinance maturing obligations.
-[At November __, 2001 Enron did not have any unused capacity under its committed or uncommitted lines of credit.]
+Therefore on October __, 2001 to reduce uncertainty in the financial community, Enron drew all of its committed lines of credit (approximately $3.0 billion) to repay outstanding and expiring commercial paper obligations of approximately $1.9 billion and to provide additional cash liquidity.
+On November 13 and [19], 2001, Enron obtained $550 million and $[450] million, respectively, of secured lines of credit from JP Morgan Chase & Co. and Citigroup Inc., supported by Enron’s Northern Natural Gas Company and Transwestern Pipeline Company assets with the proceeds to be used to supplement short-term liquidity and to refinance maturing obligations.
+At November 19, 2001 Enron had commercial paper lines of credit of $103 million for which usage is subject to Enron’s ability to sell commercial paper.

 Credit Ratings.
 Enron’s credit ratings at September 30, 2001 and November ___, 2001 are as follows: